roboticsgroup/roboticsgroup_gazebo_plugins/README.md

     - robotNamespace

       A **string** specifying the namespace the robot is under.
-Defaults to '/'.
+Defaults to "".

     - hasPID

       Determines whether the joint has PID in order to be controlled via PID position/effort controller.
 Takes no value: *\<hasPID/\>* means that the mimic joint is controlled via PID.
-Ommit it so that the mimic joint is controlled via setAngle.
+Omit it so that the mimic joint is controlled via setAngle.

 DisableLinkPlugin
 -----------------